Ziaire Williams NBA Preview vs. the Trail Blazers

-Ziaire Williams' Memphis Grizzlies face the Portland Trail Blazers at 10:00 PM ET on Friday.
+Ziaire Williams plus his Memphis Grizzlies teammates face the Portland Trail Blazers at 9:00 PM ET on Sunday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's examine Williams' available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will look at Williams' prop bets, using stats to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.